ikos23/java-unit-tests-agent/README.md

 # Java Unit Tests Agent

+> **This is an educational project** — built to demonstrate multi-agent system by using LangGraph.
+It is not production-ready software.

 A multi-agent CLI tool that automatically generates JUnit 5 + Mockito tests for Java/Spring Boot/Gradle projects using LangGraph and OpenAI GPT-4o.

 ## How It Works